ypsvlq/wio/README.md

 - `libwayland-egl.so.1` (if OpenGL is enabled)
 - `libEGL.so.1` (if OpenGL is enabled)

+When building for Linux with audio enabled, `libpulse.so.0` is loaded.

 ## Platform-specific API

 The following variables and fields may be considered part of the public API